greaterthan/Guide-to-Cobudgeting/learn-how-to-use-cobudget/key-features.md

-# Key Features
+# Cobudget 101

 Budget lines are called „Buckets“.

 New buckets can be proposed easily and dynamically.

 ![](/assets/buckets.png)

 Buckets can be funded easily in one click.

 ![](/assets/funding.png)